 For noise barriers, use the factors Vo and Zo only from the Coastal, Open Country, and Sparse Suburban columns of Table 15.8.2-1."

 2. MATERIALS

-Construct ground-mounted noise barrier walls using cast-in-place concrete, precast concrete panels and/or precast concrete posts.
+Construct ground-mounted noise barrier walls using cast-in-place concrete, precast concrete panels with either and/or precast concrete or galvanized steel posts.
 Support the barriers by spread footings, driven or drilled piles, or drilled shafts.